I can’t think of one! Oh, maybe printing 12’ banners… If it is printing garments, run it on an auto.

 What does a standard maintenance program for automatic presses look like?

 Maintaining an automatic press can be broken into tasks that need to be done daily, weekly, bi-weekly, monthly, yearly, etc. Most of these tasks are about cleaning and lubrication and most only take a few minutes to complete.
+So pull out your owner’s manual, look up the maintenance requirements, create a maintenance schedule—and stick to it.

 What are some factors to consider if you’re in the market for an automatic press?